 - Is not as effective if you already have mice in your home.

 - Not all ultrasonic traps are created equal.
-There are definitely some good products on the market, but there are also others which simply don’t work.
+There are definitely some good products on the market, but there are also others that simply don’t work.
 Do your research before you buy.

 6. Glue Traps